top of page

 Suga T

-1993 · Vallejo, California
+1993 · Vallejo, CA

-Suga T is a rapper and singer from Vallejo, California.
-A member of The Click with her brother E-40, she released solo project “It's All Good” in 1993.
-Her work helped shape the Bay Area’s independent rap sound, mixing street stories with R&B hooks.
+Suga T was a member of The Click with her brother E-40, she released her solo project It's All Good in 1993.
+Her work helped shape the Bay Area’s independent rap sound.

 images (56).jpg